 Undergraduate biology programs will require students to complete laboratory work, projects, and examinations.
 Since hands-on experiments are a significant part of traditional classroom programs, some online programs may require students to appear on campus to participate in laboratory experiments.

 Building a Career

-A bachelor’s degree in biology can serve as the first step for aspiring doctors, dentists, and veterinarians.
+A bachelor's degree in biology can serve as the first step for aspiring doctors, dentists, and veterinarians.
 Other students major in biology but pursue careers in liberal arts-related fields.
 The major prepares students for careers in research and technical fields, as well as positions in government and industry.
 However, some positions, such as opportunities in research and academia, will require further education.
-For instance, biochemists and biophysicists hold Ph.D.’s and conduct research on the chemical and physical principles of living things and biological processes.
-According to the U.S. Bureau of Labor Statistics (BLS), their median annual wage was $79,390 as of May 2010.
+For instance, biochemists and biophysicists hold Ph.D.'s and conduct research on the chemical and physical principles of living things and biological processes.
+According to the U.S. Bureau of Labor Statistics (BLS), their median annual wage was $79,390.